Ibad073/git-demo/README.md

-# git-demo
+# git-begin
-developed a mini project todolist by using html, css and javascript
+developed a mini #project todolist by using html, css and javascript